BIPOC Therapists in Boston Area Via Telehealth and in-person in Western MA

 Fun facts: Elizabeth enjoys art, music, yoga and nature in her free time.
 As a parent of two young children, she also enjoys rest and coffee.

-Vaughn Flinchbeil, LICSW
+Vaughn Flichtbeil, LICSW

 (They/Them)